American football on Thanksgiving: College football

-The frequent changing of conferences stemming from the early-2010s realignment of NCAA teams and conferences complicated the numerous rivalries that traditionally play Thanksgiving weekend.
+The frequent changing of conferences stemming from the early-2010s realignment of NCAA teams and conferences, along with a second wave of realignments in the 2020s, complicated the numerous rivalries that traditionally play Thanksgiving weekend.

 While collegiate games have been played on Thanksgiving Day itself (with perhaps the most notable being the Nebraska-Oklahoma game of 1971), the majority of the current traditional Thanksgiving weekend college football games listed above are played on the Friday or Saturday after the holiday, in part to avoid conflicts with the NFL.
 Texas, as previously mentioned, has had more or less of a permanent spot on the night of the holiday itself since at least 2008.